srcmaxim/srcmaxim.github.io/content/posts/approaches-for-testing-event-driven-apps.md

 ## Integratio tests using Kafka and Schema Registry

-Apache Kafka® producers write data to Kafka topics and Kafka consumers read data from Kafka topics.
+Apache Kafka producers write data to Kafka topics and Kafka consumers read data from Kafka topics.
 There is an implicit “contract” that producers write data with a schema that can be read by consumers, even as producers and consumers evolve their schemas.
 Schema Registry helps ensure that this contract is met with compatibility checks.

 It is useful to think about schemas as APIs.
 Applications depend on APIs and expect any changes made to APIs are still compatible and applications can still run.
 Similarly, streaming applications depend on schemas and expect any changes made to schemas are still compatible and they can still run.